-Sara Geenen was the principal investogator in a FWO (Research Foundation Flanders) funded project “Towards a new theoretical framework for linkages from large-scale mining: bringing in power and the production of access and exclusion”.
+Sara Geenen was the principal investigator in a FWO (Research Foundation Flanders) funded project “Towards a new theoretical framework for linkages from large-scale mining: bringing in power and the production of access and exclusion” (2017-2018).

 Resource optimists argue that extractive industries are not only a powerful engine of economic growth, but can boost other productive sectors and thus contribute to broader social and economic development.
 Theoretically, this view is inspired by the academic literature on economic linkages (channels through which extractive industries contribute to national and local economies; can be forward, backward, consumption or fiscal linkages), global commodity chains and global value chains.
 It has translated in the World Bank’s and other donors’ policies since the 1980s, which now increasingly include ‘local content’ requirements and support for small and medium enterprises.